Madison

 Niobrara NSR

 "Aurora Borealis dominated the northern horizon.
-Milky Way was bright and detaield, visible almost horizon to horizon.
-Only one light dome visible from Valentine, NE but it was very small and extremely faint.
-Otherwise a pristine site with natural night sky conditions."
+Milky Way was bright and detaield, visible almost horizon to horizon."

 Merritt Reservoir State Recreation Area